 Osteosarcoma

 Osteosarcoma, which is also termed as osteogenic sarcoma, is a type of bone cancer.
 It occurs when the cells that grow new bone form a cancerous tumor.
-If the disease is diagnosed early, then treatment procedures such as surgery or chemotherapy are successfully able to remove the tumor, before it can spread.
+If the disease is diagnosed early, then treatment procedures such as surgery or chemo are successfully able to remove the tumor, before it can spread.

 However, after the treatment is complete, lifelong monitoring is important to avoid any late side effects.